ethercreative/storefront/README.md

 - Enable Storefront API
 - "Products, variants and collections" Read / Write access
 - "Orders, transactions and fulfillments" Read / Write access

+## Caveats
+- Using the bulk product importer will only include the first 10 collections on the product